 The resource request buffer threshold is equal to 2(Resource request buffer threshold exponent) octets, using the Resource Request Buffer Threshold Exponent subfield in the most recently received NDP Feedback Report Parameter Set element sent by the AP to which the STA is associated.
-The resource request buffer threshold is equal to 256 octets if no NDP Feedback Report Parameter Set element has been sent by the AP to which the STA is associated.
+The resource request buffer threshold is equal to 256 octets if the STA didn’t receive anNDP Feedback Report Parameter Set element from the AP to which the STA is associated.

+NDP feedback report with power save type

+An HE AP may send an NDP Feedback Report Poll Trigger frame with the type subfield set to "1" for "Power save".

+If the Feedback Type subfield in the User Info field of the NDP Feedback Report Poll Trigger frame is set to 1 for "Power save", a PS STA that is scheduled may send an NDP feedback report response in order to signal to the AP that it is in the awake state.

+Each STA that is scheduled for providing a feedback report is assigned a STARTING_STS_NUM and an RU_TONE_SET_INDEX of 12 tones to transmit a bit FEEDBACK_STATUS.

+The meaning of the values of that bit b is defined in Table 27-1 (Meaning of the values for FEEDBACK_STATUS with the resource request type):